OhMesch/AP1000-Core-Generator/README.md

 The coreGen.py file is run first.
 This program generates every possible core in complience with the rules listed in lines 19-23 and runs a preliminary average enrichment screening.
 Any average enrihment above 2.7785% is discarded.
 Any Enrichment too far below is also discarded (will not pass power criteria).

-This preliminary screening reduces the number of potentional cores to about
+This preliminary screening reduces the number of potentional cores to about 4 million.

+These cores are written into a Westinghouse job specific file structure using the read_write file.
+Imputs using this structure can be passed into Westinghouse's "black box" analysis.
+This process is extensive and tests the core for a wie variety of specifications and outputs the results as a text file.
+The shell script was written to take the input files and pass them through Westinghouse's analysis.

+The read function in the read_write file is then used to parse through each output file and record the final EFPD and max FDH.
+These results are sorted and outputted to a final text file.
+This file is a complilation of all cores that passed the three critera with the results of each of the major tests.